ECS-251-W2020/final-project-group-3/README.md

 ./echo_server 2 localhost:10002
 ```

-You well then be greeted by a prompt.
+You will then be greeted by a prompt.
 As this is run locally, the central server
-with not be active.
+will not be active.
 To add other clients to the lobby, type:
 ```
 add [server number] [IP Address]
 ```